aop-io/php-aop/README.md

 The first interceptor implemented uses [PECL AOP-PHP extension](https://github.com/aop-io/pecl-aop-interceptor).

 Other interceptors are planned.
-If you want to create an interceptor, I can help you (email me) :smiley:
+If you want to create an interceptor, see the [skeleton](https://github.com/aop-io/skeleton-interceptor).

 ## Getting Started